LITMUS-RT/www.litmus-rt.org/index.md

 ## Getting Help

-To get in contact with the LITMUS^RT community, please use the <a href="https://wiki.litmus-rt.org/litmus/Mailinglist">mailing list</a>.
+To get in contact with the LITMUS^RT community, please use the [mailing list](contact.html).

 ## Credit